 Methamphetamines are stimulant drugs that can be smoked, snorted, injected, or swallowed in pill form.
-The drug may be prescribed for ADHD, but it has become primarily a drug of abuse.
-Like other stimulant drugs, such as cocaine, meth creates an artificial perception of pleasure in the brain.
-Because it can be injected, meth puts users at higher risk of contracting a contagious blood disease like HIV or Hepatitis B or C. Meth overdose often leads to stroke, heart attack, or organ problems, all of which may result in death.
+Like other stimulant drugs, such as cocaine, meth creates feelings of pleasure in the brain.
+Because it can be injected, meth puts users at higher risk of contracting a contagious blood disease like HIV or Hepatitis B or C. Furthermore, meth overdose often leads to stroke, heart attack, or organ problems, all of which can result in death.

-Meth is commonly associated with insomnia, as the perceived positive effects of the drug are short-lived, leading users to binge the drug for days at a time, in place even of sleep and food.
+Meth is commonly associated with insomnia, as the perceived positive effects of the drug are short-lived.
+Consequently leading users to binge the drug for days at a time, without sleep or food.

 Short-term effects of meth use may include (NIDA):

 - Faster breathing

 Long-term effects of meth use may include (NIDA):